jsvine/vinejs/README.md

 # vine.js

 ... by @jsvine.
-Somewhere between a total joke and a perhaps-useful library for fetching Vine.co videos.
+Somewhere between a total joke and a useful library for fetching Vine.co videos.

 Because Vine.co doesn't have a public API right now, vine.js searches the Twitter API for recent vines, and then parses the results into a handy format.